 Dropping $30-$40 dollars on one period product seems a bit much when you're used to a box of tampons or pads costing $10 or less.

-We're here to tell your brain HEY, A CUP IS CHEAPER!
-Everything in us wants to spend less in the moment.
+We're here to tell your brain HEY, A CUP IS CHEAPER! even though everything in us wants to spend less in the moment.

 No Waste in This Game